Strategies to Pull Fans into Your Online Universe

 It’s a brilliant marketing strategy, and it applies to more than just film.
 Authors like J.K.
 Rowling have mastered the art of fiction exclusives.
 Sign on to Pottermore and get quizzed by the sorting hat before you join one of the Hogwarts houses.
 You’ll get exclusive access to short stories about minor characters living in the magical world of our favorite young wizard.
 Speculations and family trees based on what happens as the children in the books explore life after Voldemort.
 Who marries whom?
 What do they name their kids?
 It’s all somewhere in the Rowling web.
 And if it isn’t, it’s somewhere on a fan site.
 This is because her fans so love the world she created that they still want to live there long after the Deathly Hallows.
 It’s a world that Rowling shares with her fans—a community all their own.
 How do you get more exclusive than that?

 You don’t have to be Rowling to give your readers some insider perks.
 Stephenie Meyer kept her audience hooked with short stories between her major releases.
-Bree Despain teases her audience with glimpses of upcoming book covers and fantasy casting of her books, complete with actors’ headshots.
 Robison Wells gives inside scoops about his writing process, public appearances, and podcasts and frequently answers reader questions about his characters.
+And some authors get super artsy and give their audience glimpses of upcoming book covers and fantasy casting of their books, complete with actors’ headshots.

 The modern key to keeping your readers part of your world is your website.
 No longer is a website just a glimpse at the author’s bio and a list of published books.
 When Orson Scott Card first released short stories as part of the Ender’s Universe, he did so on his website.
 Even now, you can find on his website the original short story, “Ender’s Game,” on which the novel was later based.
 Card has had a handle on the multiple uses of a website for years, offering writing courses, writing forums, discussion boards, and even writing contests that rewarded the winner with goodies ranging from autographed copies to free passes to his pricey boot camps.
 (I don’t think he’s offered these for a few years, particularly since his stroke.
 But the idea is brilliant.)